-A complete understanding of this behavior is achieved with the study of the concept of non-linear structures, the kind of problems that requires a non-linear analysis, the causes of non-linear behavior, the differences with linear analyses and the characteristics of non-linear analysis using finite elements.
+A complete understanding of this behavior is achieved by the study of the concept of non-linear structures, the kind of problems that requires a non-linear analysis, the causes of non-linear behavior, the differences with linear analyses and the characteristics of non-linear analysis using finite elements.

 All of these concepts and the study of this behavior are applied to real problems in the application and practice subjects using the Finite Element commercial software ANSYS Mechanical APDL

 The study of this module will allow the student to understand and learn how to create and analyze non-linear finite element models such as structures, parts in contact, non-linear buckling analyses in structures, construction processes, retaining walls, etc.

 MODULE E - STEEL STRUCTURE ADVANCED CALCULATION

 The aim of the Steel Structure Advanced Calculation module is to introduce and consolidate the main concepts surrounding the advanced analysis of steel structures, by combining the theoretical part of the course with the verification part, using Finite Element models.